 (4) "State" means the state of Connecticut, any agency or department of the state or any quasi-public agency, as defined in section 1-120;

-(6) "Material" means having a natural tendency to influence, or be capable of influencing, the payment or receipt of money or property.
+(6) "Material" means having a natural tendency to influence, or be capable of influencing, the payment or receipt of money or property; and

-(1) Knowingly present, or cause to be presented, a false or fraudulent claim for payment or approval under a medical assistance program administered by the Department of Social Services;
+(1) Knowingly present, or cause to be presented, a false or fraudulent claim for payment or approval under a state-administered health or human services program;

-(2) Knowingly make, use or cause to be made or used, a false record or statement material to a false or fraudulent claim under a medical assistance program administered by the Department of Social Services;
+(2) Knowingly make, use or cause to be made or used, a false record or statement material to a false or fraudulent claim under a state-administered health or human services program;

 (3) Conspire to commit a violation of this section;

-(5) Being authorized to make or deliver a document certifying receipt of property used, or to be used, by the state relative to a medical assistance program administered by the Department of Social Services and intending to defraud the state, make or deliver such document without completely knowing that the information on the document is true;
+(5) Being authorized to make or deliver a document certifying receipt of property used, or to be used, by the state relative to a state-administered health or human services program and intending to defraud the state, make or deliver such document without completely knowing that the information on the document is true;

-(6) Knowingly buy, or receive as a pledge of an obligation or debt, public property from an officer or employee of the state relative to a medical assistance program administered by the Department of Social Services, who lawfully may not sell or pledge the property;
+(6) Knowingly buy, or receive as a pledge of an obligation or debt, public property from an officer or employee of the state relative to a state-administered health or human services program, who lawfully may not sell or pledge the property;

-(7) Knowingly make, use or cause to be made or used, a false record or statement material to an obligation to pay or transmit money or property to the state under a medical assistance program administered by the Department of Social Services; or
+(7) Knowingly make, use or cause to be made or used, a false record or statement material to an obligation to pay or transmit money or property to the state under a state-administered health or human services program; or

-(8) Knowingly conceal or knowingly and improperly avoid or decrease an obligation to pay or transmit money or property to the state under a medical assistance program administered by the Department of Social Services.
+(8) Knowingly conceal or knowingly and improperly avoid or decrease an obligation to pay or transmit money or property to the state under a state-administered health or human services program.

 (b) Any person who violates the provisions of subsection (a) of this section shall be liable to the state for: (1) A civil penalty of not less than five thousand five hundred dollars or more than eleven thousand dollars, or as adjusted from time to time by the federal Civil Penalties Inflation Adjustment Act of 1990, 28 USC 2461, (2) three times the amount of damages that the state sustains because of the act of that person, and (3) the costs of investigation and prosecution of such violation.
 Liability under this section shall be joint and several for any violation of this section committed by two or more persons.

 Sec.
-17b-301c.
+4-276.
 Attorney General's investigation of prohibited acts.
 Civil action.
-The Attorney General may investigate any violation of subsection (a) of section 17b-301b.
-Any information obtained pursuant to this investigation shall be exempt from disclosure under section 1-210.
-If the Attorney General finds that a person has violated or is violating any provision of subsection (a) of section 17b-301b, the Attorney General may bring a civil action in the superior court for the judicial district of Hartford under this section in the name of the state against such person.
+The Attorney General may investigate any violation of subsection (a) of section 4-275.
+Any information obtained pursuant to such an investigation shall be exempt from disclosure under section 1-210.
+If the Attorney General finds that a person has violated or is violating any provision of subsection (a) of section 4-275, the Attorney General may bring a civil action in the superior court for the judicial district of Hartford under this section in the name of the state against such person.

-(a) A person may bring a civil action in the superior court for the judicial district of Hartford against any person who violates subsection (a) of section 17b-301b, for the person who brings the action and for the state.
+Sec.
+4-277.
+Civil action by individual.
+Consent for withdrawal.
+Manner of service.
+Complaint under seal.
+Intervention by Attorney General. (a) A person may bring a civil action in the superior court for the judicial district of Hartford against any person who violates subsection (a) of section 4-275, for the person who brings the action and for the state.
 Such civil action shall be brought in the name of the state.
 The action may thereafter be withdrawn only if the court and the Attorney General give written consent to the withdrawing of such action and their reasons for consenting.

-(c) If the court orders that the complaint be unsealed and served, the Superior Court shall issue an appropriate order of notice requiring the same notice that is ordinarily required to commence a civil action.
+(c) If the court orders the complaint to be unsealed and served, the court shall issue an appropriate order of notice requiring the same notice that is ordinarily required to commence a civil action.
 The defendant shall not be required to respond to any complaint filed under this section until thirty days after the complaint is served upon the defendant.

 (d) If a person brings an action under this section, no person other than the state may intervene or bring a related action based on the facts underlying the pending action.

-(b) The Attorney General may withdraw such action notwithstanding the objections of the person bringing the action if the Attorney General has notified the person of the filing of the motion and the court has provided the person with an opportunity for a hearing on the motion.
+(b) The Attorney General may withdraw such action notwithstanding the objections of the person bringing the action if the Attorney General has notified such person of the filing of the motion and the court has provided such person with an opportunity for a hearing on the motion.

 (c) The Attorney General may settle the action with the defendant notwithstanding the objections of the person bringing the action if the court determines, after a hearing, that the proposed settlement is fair, adequate and reasonable under all the circumstances.
 Upon a showing of good cause, such hearing may be held in camera.